Mian Muhammad Shafiq: Early life and education

 He was born on 18 November 1956 in Dunyapur Tehsil.

 He graduated in 1977 from the Government Emerson College and holds a Bachelor of Arts degree.

 Political career

-He was elected to the Provincial Assembly of the Punjab from Constituency PP-207 (Lodhran-I) as a candidate of Pakistan Peoples Party (PPP) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab from Constituency PP-207 (Lodhran-I) as a candidate of Pakistan Peoples Party (PPP) in the 2008 Pakistani general election.
 He received 30,506 votes and defeated Muhammad Aamir Iqbal Shah.

-He was elected to the National Assembly of Pakistan from Constituency NA-161 (Lodhran-II) as a candidate of Pakistan Tehreek-e-Insaf in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-161 (Lodhran-II) as a candidate of Pakistan Tehreek-e-Insaf in the 2018 Pakistani general election.

 In November 2018, he was appointed as Federal Parliamentary Secretary for Communications.